Revisit Systematic Generalization via Meaningful Learning: Meaningful Learning

 Inductive learning is a bottom-up approach from the more specific to the more general.
-For example, fitting a machine learning model is a process of induction, where the model itself is the hypothesis that best fits the observed training data \citep{Mitchell97}.
-In grammar teaching, inductive learning is a rule-discovery approach that starts with the presentation of specific examples from which a general rule can be inferred \citep{thornbury1999teach}.
-Inspired by that, we propose to augment data inductively by introducing variants sharing the same context with their primitives in specific samples.
+In grammar teaching, inductive learning is a rule-discovery approach starting with the presentation of specific examples from which a general rule can be inferred \citep{thornbury1999teach}.
+In semantic linking, we propose to introduce variant samples sharing the same context with their primitives during training.
 The assumption is that models can observe the interchange of primitives and their variants surrounded by the same context in the hope of coming up with a general hypothesis that there is a semantic linking between primitives and their variants \citep{harris1954distributional}.
-Formally, we describe inductive learning as follows.
-For a sequence-to-sequence task $\mathcal{T} : \mX \rightarrow \mY$, we have a source sequence $\vx \in \mX$ and its target sequence $\vy \in \mY$.
-We prepare prompts set $\mZ := \{ \vz = f_{prompt}(\vx) ~|~ \vx \in \mX\}$, where $f_{prompt}(\cdot)$ replaces the primitive in $\vx$ with a slot mark $[z_{p}]$ as in Figure \ref{fig:pipeline}.\footnote{For each primitive, we pick only one prompt to fill in all its variants with $\mZ$ specified for various datasets in Appendix.} Then, we generate $\mX^{IL} := \{ \vx^{IL} = f_{fill}(\vz, \evv) ~|~ \vz \in \mZ, \evv \in \sV \}$ by filling $[z_{\evp}]$ with variants in $\sV_{\evp}$.
-There is no change from the target side, so we get $\mY^{IL}$ by copying $\vy$ as $\vy^{IL}$ for each $\vx^{IL}$ correspondingly.
-Finally, we train models on $( \big[\begin{smallmatrix} \mX \\ \mX^{IL} \end{smallmatrix}\big] , \big[\begin{smallmatrix} \mY \\ \mY^{IL} \end{smallmatrix}\big] ) $ to operate semantic linking inductively.
+To test the generalization, we design a prompt ``\textit{[concept] twice}'' from a primitive sample ``\textit{jump twice}''.
+After that, we fill in the concept slot with ``\textit{jump\_0}'' and generate the variant sample ``\textit{jump\_0 twice}''.
+There is no change from the target side.
+Finally, by training models on the generated variant sample in combination with prior knowledge (all the other primitive samples), we aim to establish the semantic relationship between ``\textit{jump}'' and ``\textit{jump\_0}'' inductively.

-\subsection{Deductive Learning}
+\subsection{Deductive learning}